JanssenProject/jans/docs/admin/auth-server/endpoints/ssa.md

 - `ssaList` — SSA revoked list.
 - `context` — Contains, SSA global configuration class, client, execution context, etc.

-## SSA Global settings
+## Configuration Properties

-The following fields are used to configure parameters globally.
+SSA endpoint can be further configured using Janssen Server configuration property `ssaConfiguration`.
+When using [Janssen Text-based UI(TUI)](../../config-guide/tui.md) to configure the properties, navigate via `Auth Server`->`Properties` to update value for this property.
+This property take JSON configuration with parameters as described below:

 ```
 "ssaConfiguration": {